 I looks at models of ‘artistry’ as intertwined with a set of socio-economic and interpersonal and inter-species relations and attempts to temporarily embrace certain categories or – at other times – to deconstruct them.
-I live in the world, where ‘craft’ is not only art, but also a root of ‘leechcraft’ or ‘witchcraft’ and ‘glamour’ shares an ethymological root with ‘grimoir’ underlining my capacity to emphasize poetically the extraordinary in the mundane experiences, breaking the divide between the secular and the spiritual through an everyday vernacular mysticism.
+I live and create in the world, where ‘craft’ is not only art, but also a root of ‘leechcraft’ or ‘witchcraft’, ‘glamour’ shares an ethymological root with ‘grimoir’ underlining my capacity to emphasize poetically the extraordinary in the mundane experiences, breaking the divide between the secular and the spiritual through an everyday vernacular mysticism.
 I honour the beauty of the ephemeral, grief and celebration, the queer and the carnivalesque, touch and visionary thinking-feeling (ref. sentipensar).

 I delight in searching for the ‘kernel of joy’* through art, poetry, breath, dance, for the erotic in its broadest sense, the creative life force, the life and its cycles and endings, which is an antithesis to the plasticized packaged sensations, freeing the ‘erotic’ from a solely sexualized, anthropocentric and social context, where this misunderstanding capitalizes on serving us an idea of a disconnectedness from this source and incompleteness.
-I try to inquire into a possibility to reclaim it for our wellbeing instead of a status and image, attempt to learn, build and share ideas for our human wholeness while recognizing our individual longings and humbling interdependency and honouring the choices and queering the variety in which we can conduct relationship to the world and one another.
+I try to inquire into a possibility to reclaim it for our wellbeing instead of a status and image, into an attempt to learn, build and share ideas for our human wholeness while recognizing our individual longings and humbling interdependency and honouring choices, queering the variety in which we can conduct our relationship(s) to the world and one another.
 My mission is to seek and create ecologies of pleasure and intimacy as an antidote to extractive nature of exploitative systems we currently live in.

 *Audre Lorde, ‘The Uses of the Erotic: The Erotic as Power’